cj-nava/DS7333/models/README.md

 ## Model Files

+NOTE: for html files be sure to append "http://htmlpreview.github.io/?" in front of the **raw** html file

 **Unit 2 - Case Study 1: Location Data**
 A monstrous data cleaning of location based WiFi data, then using clustering for RF location tracking